In this post, copywriting partner Clive Cable and I make some surprising book recommendations – for would be copywriters.

 5 Best Books On Copywriting

-~ 5 Surprising Books Every Copywriter Should Own ~
+~ 5 Copywriting Books Every Copywriter Should Own ~

 No1: Non-Copywriting Book Ever Copywriter Should Read.